 “The primary purpose of prayer is not to change circumstances; the primary purpose of prayer is to change us!
 But either way, the chief objective remains the same: to glorify God in any and every situation.”

 Prayer is not about us and because of this, it’ll be helpful to discuss “how to pray.”
-Weight loss prayer or not.
+Faith-based weight loss prayer or not.

 I’m such an avid rule follower that I can’t remember ever leaving a cart outside of its corral.
 Rules are good but there are some areas in our lives where rules really muddy things up.